patrickjburke245/Docs/HowTos/Aviatrix_Account_Azure.rst

 - You must already have a Microsoft Azure China account and Aviatrix Controller in AWS China to deploy an Aviatrix Gateway in the Azure China Cloud.

-1. Create the Aviatrix Controller in your AWS China Cloud.
-Go to Onboarding and select Azure China.
+1. Go to Onboarding and select Azure China.

 2. Enter the Aviatrix Customer ID.